Vikento/MyShopBlock/README.md

 - When the block is running, you can put the URL shared by your terminal on the airtable windows
 - your block is installed !

-   2. Creation of the Table for the best use
+### 2. Best Practices  : creation of the Tables

-   In this part it is the recommandation that you can follow
+   It is possible to personnalize the table In this part it is the recommandation that you can follow

 #### 1 List of tables and fields to create